GiveMeCofee/DrunkWineDrinker/README.md

 # DrunkWineDrinker
-Power bot Script which drinks wines at GE.
-Has option for filling it with water.
+Rune Scape Power Bot script which drinks wine at G.E. and fills it with water.